adessein/citationx-cockpit/README.md

  - the code used in the Raspberry Pi Zero W for displaying the canvas on the screen.

  In the folder Electronics, you can find the backup files from EasyEDA.com.
 The project is available on https://easyeda.com/arnaud.dessein

+# Documentation

+I have documented this project so you can find details about how I designed my home cockpit.
+My intention is to share my experience, explain my choices and show where I failed.

+I hope that it will help you understanding the content of this repository, help you in your projects (home cockpit or others).

+# Contents
+[[Documentation/Mechanical-design|Mechanical design]] - How I build the cockpit from the 3D model
+[[Documentation/Electric-design|Electric design]] - How I designed the electronics
+[[Documentation/EFIS|EFIS]] - How I rendered the different screens of the EFIS (PFD, ND, EICAS)